Bira/octopus-carnival/_drafts/wir-mm-4e-kruthik.md

 They work well enough mechanically, but I don't remember seeing them used as anything other than a single encounter off to one side of the dungeon in these published adventures.
 Perhaps this led to them not being very popular.
-Reading the lore makes me thing you could make a "kruthik apocalypse" scenario instead of using the usual zombies, though you'd probably need to come up with more varieties of the beasts (like skirmishers and artillery) to keep things varied.
+Reading the lore makes me think you could make a "kruthik apocalypse" scenario instead of using the usual zombies, though you'd probably need to come up with more varieties of the beasts (like skirmishers and artillery) to keep things varied.